ucb-152/lab6/README.md

 ```bash
 python ffnn_ref.py --benchmark
 ```
-You should see that the prediction operation takes roughly 440-450ms to run using Python and Numpy.
+You should see that the prediction operation takes roughly 440 to 450ms to run using Python and Numpy.
 Keep this figure in mind when comparing to the performance of the kernel on Tranium using NKI.

 Now, run the program again with the following command-line flags to store the input data and golden model results.
 ```bash